Bedford, United Kingdom

 About Bedford School

 We are one of the region’s leading boarding and day schools, educating boys from the ages of 7 to 18.
 Part of The Harpur Trust, Bedford’s leading educational and social welfare charity, we’re a vibrant school with a very strong sense of community, set in a beautiful 50-acre estate in the heart of the town.

 Academic excellence is central to life at Bedford School, and we encourage boys to aspire to the highest possible standards and to exceed their expectations.
-Our success is demonstrated by a long history of impressive exam results at GCSE, A level, and in the International Baccalaureate Diploma.
-IB and A Level combined results saw 84% of grades at the equivalent of A* to B in 2017.
-61% of GCSE results were at A/A* in 2017.
-The vast majority of our leavers go on to Higher Education, mainly at ‘Russell Group’ universities.
+Our success is demonstrated by a long history of impressive exam results at GCSE, A-Level, and in the International Baccalaureate (IB) Diploma.
+IB and A-Level combined results saw 77% of grades at the equivalent of A* to B in 2018.
+86.3% of GCSE results were at A* to B in 2018.
+The vast majority of our leavers go on to Higher Education, mainly at ‘Russell Group’ and Times Top 30 universities.

 The school adopts a selective entry policy without being ruthless and seeks to provide an environment where all boys will thrive academically.
 It emphasises at continuity of education at 13+ and 16+ so that, although there are academic entry requirements at each point, they are geared to whether boys are suitable to move to the next stage rather than over-formulaic targets.
 We believe in an all-round education that exposes all boys to a wide range of experiences and opportunities.